When is Eid al Fitr 2024?

 We could be getting a nine-day weekend…

 Calendars at the ready: a UAE astronomer has predicted the dates for Ramadan and Eid al Fitr 2024.

 According to astronomical calculations, the holy month of Ramadan is expected to commence in less than six months’ time, on Monday, March 11, 2024.

-If you’re wondering how many days off we’ll get for Eid Al Fitr, the break runs from Ramadan 29 to Shawwal 3 on the Islamic Calendar (Hijri), which is likely to correspond to Monday, April 8 to Friday, April 12 in the Gregorian calendar.
+If you’re wondering how many days off we’ll get for Eid al Fitr, the break runs from Ramadan 29 to Shawwal 3 on the Islamic Calendar (Hijri), which is likely to correspond to Monday, April 8 to Friday, April 12 in the Gregorian calendar.

 What is Eid al Fitr?

 Eid al Fitr is also known as the ‘Festival of Breaking of the Fast’ and is one of two official holidays celebrated in Islam.
 It is celebrated by Muslims worldwide and marks the end of Ramadan.

 Ramadan is the ninth month of the Islamic calendar observed by Muslims worldwide as a month of fasting, prayer, reflection and community.
 Fasting is one of the five pillars of Islam, which is the foundation of the religion.
 The pillars are the framework by which Muslims everywhere live, and Ramadan is considered the holiest time in the Islamic calendar.
 It is a time for prayer, reflection and religious devotion, to cleanse past sins and to focus on Allah through good deeds.